Toronto Employment Lawyers Advising on Severance Packages

 As advisors, we steer our clients through issues and questions that may arise on a day-to-day basis.
 For instance, we help employers plan a termination, review severance packages, coach them on how best to conduct a termination, and similar.
 We review the severance packages of employees and counsel them on next steps.
 We provide proactive guidance and advice intended to address matters before they escalate into major issues.

-As problem solvers, we respond quickly and efficiently where a serious concern presents itself and where litigation or other legal intervention is required.
+As problem solvers, we respond quickly and efficiently where a serious concern presents itself and where legal intervention is required.
 We represent both employees who wish to sue their employer for wrongful dismissal and employers who have been sued.

 Terminating an employee is of the most challenging decisions that an employer must make.
 It also requires careful navigation and risk management.